-5.1 for the operation of ESIMs, techniques to maintain pointing accuracy with the associated GSO FSS satellite, without inadvertently tracking adjacent GSO satellites, are employed;
+5.1 for the operation of ESUA, techniques to maintain antenna pointing accuracy with the associated GSO FSS satellites, without inadvertently tracking adjacent GSO satellites, are employed;

-5.2 all necessary measures are taken so that ESIMs are subject to permanent monitoring and control by a network control and monitoring centre (NCMC) or equivalent facility in order to comply with the provisions in this Resolution, andare capable of receiving and acting upon at least “enable transmission” and “disable transmission” commands from the NCMC or equivalent facility;
+5.2 all necessary measures are taken so that ESUA are subject to permanent monitoring and control by network control and monitoring centre (NCMC) or equivalent facilities in order to comply with the provisions in this Resolution, and NCMC points of contact are available which are capable of receiving and acting to address any case of harmful interference and eliminate it as soon as practicable;

-5.3 measures, when required, are taken to limit the operation of ESIMs in the territory, including territorial waters and territorial airspace, under the jurisdiction of the administrations authorizing ESIMs;
+5.3 measures, when required, are taken to limit the operation of ESUA in the territory, including territorial waters and territorial airspace, under the jurisdiction of the administrations authorizing ESUA in accordance with the Radio Regulations;

-5.4 a permanent point of contact is provided for the purpose of tracing any suspected cases of unacceptable interference from ESIMs and to immediately respond to requests from the focal point of the authorizing administration;
+5.4 permanent points of contact are provided for the purpose of tracing any suspected cases of harmful interference from ESUA and to immediately respond to requests from the points of contact of authorizing administrations;

+6 that the application of this Resolution does not provide a regulatory status to ESUA that is different from that derived from the GSO FSS networks with which they communicate, taking into account the provisions referred to in this Resolution (see recognizing b) above);

+Editor’s note: Resolves 7 may potentially be deleted depending on the finalization of Recommendation ITU-R S.[GSO_AESIM_PFD] under study in WP 4A.

-6 that the application of this Resolution does not provide regulatory status to ESIMs different from that derived from the GSO FSS network with which they communicate, taking into account the provisions referred to in this Resolution (see recognizing b) above);7 that, if BR is unable to examine, in accordance with resolves 1.2.5 above, aeronautical ESIMs with respect to conformity with the pfd limits on the Earth’s surface specified in Part II of Annex 3, the notifying administration shall send to BR a commitment that the aeronautical ESIMs comply with those limits;
+7 that, if the BR is unable to examine, in accordance with resolves 1.2.5 above, ESUA with respect to conformity with the pfd limits on the Earth’s surface specified in Annex 3, the notifying administrations shall send to the BR a commitment that the ESUA comply with those limits;

-8 that BR shall formulate a qualified favourable finding under No. 11.31 with respect to the limits contained in Part II of Annex 3, if resolves 7 is applied successfully, otherwise it shall formulate an unfavourable finding,
+8 that the BR shall formulate a qualified favourable finding under No. 11.31 with respect to the limits contained in Annex 3, if resolves 7 is applied successfully, otherwise it shall formulate an unfavourable finding,

-3 that the operation of ESIMs within the territory, including territorial waters and territorial airspace, of an administration shall be carried out only if authorized by that administration;resolves further
+9 that the operation of ESUA within the territories, including territorial waters and territorial airspaces, of administrations shall be carried out only if authorized by those administrations in accordance with the Radio Regulations,

-that, should an administration authorizing ESIMs agree to pfd levels higher than the limits contained in Part II of Annex 3 within the territory under its jurisdiction, such agreement shall not affect other countries that are not party to that agreement,
+Editor’s note: Resolves further addressed in resolves 1.2.3.

 instructs the Director of the Radiocommunication Bureau

+Editor’s note: This section to be reviewed in a future contribution.

-1 ;
+1 TBD;

 invites administrations

+Editor’s note: This section to be reviewed in a future contribution.

 invites the ITU Radiocommunication Sector

+Editor’s note: This section to be reviewed in a future contribution.

 instructs the Secretary-General

+Editor’s note: This section to be reviewed in a future contribution.

+ANNEX 1 TO RESOLUTION 155 (REV.WRC-23)

+UAS CNPC links

+Figure 1

+Elements of UAS architecture using the FSS

-Annex 1 to Resolution 169 (WRC-19)
+Editor’s note: This Annex comes from Annex 1 to Resolution 155 (Rev.WRC-19).
+Updates change UA ES to ESUA.

+Annex 2 to Resolution 155 (rev.WRC-23)

-Provisions for earth stations in motion to protect non-geostationary fixed-satellite service systems in the frequency band 27.5-28.6 GHz
+Provisions for earth stations on board unmanned aircraft to ensure compatability with non-geostationary fixed-satellite service systems in the frequency bands 14-14.7 GHz and 29.5-30 GHz

-Annex 2 to Resolution 169 (WRC-19)

-Protection of non-geostationary mobile-satellite service feeder links in the frequency band 29.1-29.5 GHz from earth stations in motion
+Editor’s note: Annex 1 from Resolution 169 (WRC-19) is to be reviewed and incorporate appropriate modifications to apply to both the frequency bands 14-14.7 GHz and 29.5-30 GHz and be revised as Annex 2 to Resolution 155 (Rev.WRC-23).

+Editor’s note: This annex is deleted as it does not apply in the bands in resolves 1.

-Annex 3 to Resolution 169 (WRC-19)
+Annex 3 to Resolution 155 (rEV.WRC-23)